2022 Country Reports on Human Rights Practices: Mongolia

 E. DENIAL OF FAIR PUBLIC TRIAL

-Procedural due process errors and inconsistencies often affected trials.
 Although the number of government-provided defense lawyers was adequate given the limited circumstances in which they are provided, their quality and experience were inconsistent, and many defendants lacked adequate legal representation.
+While the law gives defense lawyers full access to case files, defense lawyers were often given limited time to review files and were precluded from photocopying or taking photographs of the evidence.
 Judges often relied on confessions with little corroborating evidence.
-Furthermore, NGOs reported witness intimidation by government authorities and police, a lack of transparency in courts’ decision-making processes, and a low level of awareness regarding criminal and procedural laws.
+Furthermore, NGOs reported witness intimidation by government authorities and police and a lack of transparency in courts’ decision-making processes.

 Political Prisoners and Detainees